AlzubaidiTurki/FSND-Capstone-Project/README.md

 `
 flask run
 `
+### Deploy in Heroku
+Making the API live with Heroku is as easy as using git!\
+After installing Heroku CLI from here, run these commands \
+`heroku create name_of_your_app`\
+Copy the git url you will see after running the previous command, and then, run: \
+`git remote add heroku heroku_git_url` \
+Then, to connect the website with POSTGRES, run \
+`heroku addons:create heroku-postgresql:hobby-dev --app name_of_your_application` \
+Time to push!, run \
+`git push heroku master` \
+Now, we need upload our latest database schema (from migration), run: \
+`heroku run python manage.py db upgrade --app name_of_your_application` \
+At last, you should be able to see the API in the Heroku's account dashbaord.
+Click on it and go to settings, then reveal env vars, and add necessary enviorment varaible (as en setup.sh). \
+That's it!

 # Role and Premessions
 There three possible clients that can use the API
 1. Public (anyone): They can only access the route page (/)